In the West, they say that “Rome wasn’t built in a day.” In Russia, they say that “Москва не сразу строилась” (Moscow was not built right away).

 World War II

 Most historians would peg the beginning of World War II at Sept.
-1, 1939, when Great Britain and France declared war on Germany after its invasion of Poland.
+1, 1939, when Hitler invaded Poland and, shortly thereafter, Great Britain and France declared war on Germany.

 In all, the Second World War lasted 2,194 days, ending when Japan surrendered on Sept.
 2, 1945 – about 125 days after Hitler’s suicide in his bunker beneath the Reich Chancellery in Berlin on April 30 of that same year.
 Yet in the summer of 1942, about 1,000 days into Hitler’s invasion of Poland, the Third Reich had conquered virtually all of Europe and much of North Africa.